manasvityagi/IoT_Dashboard/Journal.md

 Solution to Problem 5: It was encoded as utf-16, changed it to utf-8.
 OK, so this was something, I never noticed, i.e. the encoding of the file(it matters!).
 I did not paid any special attention to the encoding when I created the .env file, it was in utf-16(?) format.
-I referred stackoverflow, infact the error itself says that. "utf-8' codec can't decode ".
+I referred stackoverflow, infact the error ITSELF says that. "utf-8' codec can't decode ".
 I opened the file in notepad and save as, and then chose utf-8 encoding, and it worked!
 Also, here I found the discussion on discord useful, because, I initially put the value of secret key in quotes, but something made me recall the conversation on discord regarding AWS key, so I avoided that mistake.